bloggertom/DungeonGame/README.md

 ##Sprites
 All sprite are made by me which is why the art is amateurish but hell I wanted to give it a bash.

+##Known Bugs
+Currently if a wall tile is too large it will allow the character to wonder off screen.